fredericGette/Lumia520/content/power/pulse_generator/README.md

 - A monostable multivibrator to generate the pulse
 - An output buffer is used to avoid disturbance to the monostable multivibrator caused by the load (the Lumia 520).

-The power source of the circuit must be anything able to generate between 4.5v and 6v and deliver a 1.5mA current.
+The power source of the circuit can be anything able to generate between 4.5v and 6v and deliver a 1.5mA current.
+For example: two CR2032 coin cells in series.

 ## The oscillator